-Other noticeable aspects as evident in the above table is that the proportion of Agriculture Labour (AL) is relatively high in all the study area villages which indicates that the number of farmers having sufficient land holding size to maintain their livelihoods is on lower side in the study area.
-Community consultation also reveals that most of the locals have marginal or landholdings which are not sufficient for earning their livelihoods.
+Other noticeable aspects as evident from the above table is that the proportion of Agriculture Labour (AL) is relatively high in two study area villages (Nawatoli and Bhanwarpahari), which indicates that most farmers in these two villages do not have sufficient land holding to maintain their livelihood as cultivators.
+Community consultation undertaken in Nawatoli village also reveals that most of the village residents have marginal to small landholdings, which is not sufficient for earning their livelihood.

-The Work Participation Ratio (WPR)(1), defined as a percentage of total workers including main and marginal workers out of the total population of the study area, is 44.44% which suggests the study area villages have relatively higher unemployment rate as most of people are involved in agriculture.
+Work Participation ratio (WPR)(1), defined as percentage of total workers including main and marginal workers out of the total population of the study area, is 51 % which suggests the study area villages have relatively higher unemployment rate as most of people are involved in agricultural activities.